 update_engine provide the mechanism while GmsCore provides the

-all that code is in AOSP (as mentioned above); but it's GmsCore that decides
+that code is in AOSP (as mentioned above); but it's GmsCore that decides

 what and when to apply.

-If you’re not using GmsCore, you can write your own replacement using the same
+If you’re not using GmsCore, you can write your own replacement using the

-platform APIs.
+same platform APIs.
 The platform Java API for controlling

 Callers can provide an

-UpdateEngineCallback to be notified of
+UpdateEngineCallback to be notified of status

-See the reference files for the core classes to use the interface.
+Refer to the reference files for the core classes to use the interface.